Philadelphia’s Fix and Flip Market is Ripe for Investors

 Strong Rental Appetite Boosts Fix and Flip Market

-No doubt that Philadelphia has turned into a real estate investor’s city, but it’s also turned into a renter’s city.
+No doubt that Philadelphia has turned into a real estate investor’s city, but, much like Las Vegas, it’s also turned into a renter’s city.
 The real estate boom is creating a place for renters to flocking to.
 About 45 percent of the total occupied housing units in the city are renter-occupied.

 Of those renters moving into Philadelphia, most of them were younger people who previously lived in other cities, and 53 percent of Philadelphia’s new arrivals were urban dwellers.
 The average age of the group was 28.